Representation Theorems for Indefinite Quadratic Forms Revisited: Introduction

-for some $\beta>0$, so that the sesquilinear form
+for some $\beta>0$.
+So that the sesquilinear form

 can be transformed into the expression given by \eqref{forma} for some self-adjoint bounded operator $H$.
 In particular, Dirac-Coulomb operators fit into this scheme \cite{Nenciu}.
-We also mention an alternative approach to Dirac-like operators developed recently by Esteban and Loss in \cite{Esteban:Loss}.
+In this connection it is also worth mentioning an alternative approach to Dirac-like operators developed recently by Esteban and Loss in \cite{Esteban:Loss}.

 In this setting, in the framework of a unified approach, we provide new straightforward proofs of the following two assertions (Theorems \ref{thm:main} and \ref{thm:main:2}, respectively):

 {\it \begin{itemize} \item[(i)] If $H$ has a bounded inverse, then there is a unique self-adjoint boundedly invertible operator $B$ with $\Dom(B)\subset\Dom[\fb]$ \emph{associated} with the form $\fb$, that is,